Interview with Sue Westhead

 Changing our approach as a marketing team and a business meant that more teams worked together, customers felt valued, and retention levels and customer spend also increased.
 Open dialogue with our customers also fed into market research, competitor awareness, new product development and new business development.

-If you had one piece of advice for B2B marketers facing integration challenges, what would it be?
+If you had one piece of advice for those facing B2B marketing integration challenges, what would it be?

 Think simple, think scale, communicate, and work every marketing asset hard!